Geologic time scale

 The geologic time scale, proportionally represented as a log-spiral with some major events in Earth's history.
-A megaannus (Ma) represents one million (10^{6}) years.
+A megaannum (Ma) represents one million (10^{6}) years.

-The geologic time scale or geological time scale (GTS) is a representation of time based on the rock record of Earth.
-It is a system of chronological dating that uses chronostratigraphy (the process of relating strata to time) and geochronology (a scientific branch of geology that aims to determine the age of rocks).
+The geologic time scale or geological time scale describes how geologic time is divided into standardised intervals.
+It uses the rock record together with the principles of chronostratigraphy to place rock sequences into their relative age positions, and geochronology techniques, such as radiometric dating, to precisely date the boundaries between them.
 It is used primarily by Earth scientists (including geologists, paleontologists, geophysicists, geochemists, and paleoclimatologists) to describe the timing and relationships of events in geologic history.
 The time scale has been developed through the study of rock layers and the observation of their relationships and identifying features such as lithologies, paleomagnetic properties, and fossils.
 The definition of standardised international units of geological time is the responsibility of the International Commission on Stratigraphy (ICS), a constituent body of the International Union of Geological Sciences (IUGS), whose primary objective is to precisely define global chronostratigraphic units of the International Chronostratigraphic Chart (ICC) that are used to define divisions of geological time.
 The chronostratigraphic divisions are in turn used to define geochronologic units.

 Principles

-The geologic time scale is a way of representing deep time based on events that have occurred through Earth's history, a time span of about 4.54 ± 0.05 billion years.
-It chronologically organises strata, and subsequently time, by observing fundamental changes in stratigraphy that correspond to major geological or paleontological events.
-For example, the Cretaceous–Paleogene extinction event, marks the lower boundary of the Paleogene System/Period and thus the boundary between the Cretaceous and Paleogene systems/periods.
-For divisions prior to the Cryogenian, arbitrary numeric boundary definitions (Global Standard Stratigraphic Ages, GSSAs) are used to divide geologic time.
-Proposals have been made to better reconcile these divisions with the rock record.
+The geologic time scale is a way of representing deep time based on events that have occurred throughout Earth's history, a time span of about 4.54 ± 0.05 billion years.
+It arranges the rock record in chronological order by observing fundamental changes in stratigraphy that correspond to major geological or paleontological events.
+It combines the disciplines of chronostratigraphy, which studies the relationships between rock sequences to determine their relative ages, and geochronology, the science of dating rocks and other geological materials.

-Historically, regional geologic time scales were used due to the litho- and biostratigraphic differences around the world in time equivalent rocks.
-The ICS has long worked to reconcile conflicting terminology by standardising globally significant and identifiable stratigraphic horizons that can be used to define the lower boundaries of chronostratigraphic units.
-Defining chronostratigraphic units in such a manner allows for the use of global, standardised nomenclature.
-The International Chronostratigraphic Chart represents this ongoing effort.
+Chronostratigraphy

+Chronostratigraphy is the branch of stratigraphy that organises all the rocks of the Earth's crust into groups, known as chronostratigraphic units, based on their relative ages.
+A chronostratigraphic unit includes all rock sequences globally that were deposited during a particular time interval.

-Several key principles are used to determine the relative relationships of rocks and thus their chronostratigraphic position.
+Chronostratigraphy uses several key principles to determine the relative relationships of rocks and thus their chronostratigraphic position in the rock record.